Choosing a Medical Oxygen Regulator

-- Inlet Connection – refers to the CGA fitting size standards.
+- Inlet Connection – Refers to the CGA fitting size standards.
 When choosing a medical oxygen regulator you’ll need to ensure that you have the proper CGA inlet connection.
-Oxygen regulators come with two main inlet connections (CGA 540 and CGA 870) which will connect directly to the oxygen tank.
+Oxygen regulator medical connections come with two main inlet connection types (CGA 540 and CGA 870) which will connect directly to the oxygen tank.
 These CGA connections are specific to oxygen and eliminate the possibility of connecting the wrong type of gas tank to the regulator.
 Depending on your application, you may see various different CGA inlet connection sizes.

 - Outlet Connection – The outlet connections available for oxygen regulators include DISS 1240, ¼” NPT, ⅛” Needle Valve Hose Barb, and Tapered Hose Barb.
 These outlet connections allow for flowmeters, hoses, gas lines, or manifolds to be connected for proper oxygen distribution.